dhelmr/ulauncher-duckduckgo-bangs/README.md

 # How does it work?

-The information for the bangs can be downloaded from [DuckDuckGo as a JSON file](https://duckduckgo.com/bang.js).
-This is what the extension does in the background.
+The information for the bangs can be downloaded from [DuckDuckGo as a JSON file](https://duckduckgo.com/bang.js), and this is what the extension does in the background.
 It then uses this information (the bang keywords, names, categories and urls) to show you the list in Ulauncher.

-That means no requests to DuckDuckGo are made: When you type `! w Linux`, the Web Browser will directly go to `https://en.wikipedia.org/wiki/Special:Search?search=Linux` and not first open a DuckDuckGo search with `!w Linux`.
+By the extension no requests to DuckDuckGo are made: When you type `! w Linux`, the Web Browser will directly go to `https://en.wikipedia.org/wiki/Special:Search?search=Linux` and not first open a DuckDuckGo search with `!w Linux`.
 In this manner using the bangs from this extension is potentially faster than from DuckDuckGo.

 # License